Tom Watson-Space

-In the early seventies, a three-way battle for the decades best player was in progress.
-It seemed the golden bear, Johnny Miller, and Tom Weiskopf were fighting toe to toe every week for the honors while players of high caliber like Gary Player and Lee Trevino were holding on to their coat tails.
+In the early seventies, a three-way battle for the decade's best player was in progress.
+It seemed the Golden Bear, Johnny Miller, and Tom Weiskopf were fighting toe to toe every week for the honors while players of high caliber like Gary Player and Lee Trevino were holding on to their coattails.
 Then along came Tom Watson.

 There are so many qualities in the swing of Watson, that it is hard to decide which factor impresses the most.